noramurakozy/noramurakozy.github.io/index.md

 The resulting .csv data-file can be found [here](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/data/anatomy.csv).

-Additionaly, a cleaned version of the chapters of "Gray's Anatomy (41st edition)" (2015) is used for comparing the Wikipedia text to one of the biggest collections of knowledge of the human anatomy.
+Additionaly, an own cleaned version of the chapters of "Gray's Anatomy (41st edition)" (2015) is used for comparing the Wikipedia text to one of the biggest collections of knowledge of the human anatomy.

 ### Usage of "Gray's Anatomy"

 Gray's Anatomy was chosen for comparison, as it describes all of human anatomy, and has continously been developed over many years.
-The 1st edition was released back in 1858, and is not on its 42nd release as of October, 2020, though only the prior version will be used for analysis in this projct.
+The 1st edition was released back in 1858, and is not on its 42nd release as of October, 2020, though only the prior version will be used for analysis in this project.

 This could potentially mean that 5 years worth of results in research on the human anatomy is not included in this analysis, and information compared to Wikipedia pages could be outdated, just as the Wikipedia pages could be likely to have outdated information.